squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

 http_access allow friends
 http_access deny all
 }}}
-=== Using Proxy Authentication ===
-Another option is to use proxy-authentication.
-In this scheme, you assign usernames and passwords to individuals.
-When they first use the proxy they are asked to authenticate themselves by entering their username and password.

-In Squid v2 this authentication is handled via external processes.
-For information on how to configure this, please see ../ProxyAuthentication.

-== Do you have a CGI program which lets users change their own proxy passwords? == [[mailto:orso@brturbo.com|Pedro L Orso]] has adapted the Apache's ''htpasswd'' into a CGI program called  [/htpasswd/chpasswd-cgi.tar.gz chpasswd.cgi].
+Note that SquidConf:ident_lookup_access only permits/denies whether a machine is tested for its Ident.
+This does not directly alter access to the users request.

-== Is there a way to do ident lookups only for a certain host and compare the result with a userlist in squid.conf? == You can use the ''ident_access'' directive to control for which hosts Squid will issue [[ftp://ftp.isi.edu/in-notes/rfc931.txt|ident lookup]] requests.
+== Is there a way to do ident lookups only for a certain host and compare the result with a userlist in squid.conf? == You can use the ''SquidConf:ident_access'' directive to control for which hosts Squid will issue [[ftp://ftp.isi.edu/in-notes/rfc931.txt|ident lookup]] requests.

-Additionally, if you use a ''ident'' ACL in squid conf, then Squid will make sure an ident lookup is performed while evaluating the acl even if ''ident_access'' does not indicate ident lookups should be performed.
+Additionally, if you use a ''ident'' ACL in squid conf, then Squid will make sure an ident lookup is performed while evaluating the acl even if ''SquidConf:ident_access'' does not indicate ident lookups should be performed.

 However, Squid does not wait for the lookup to complete unless the ACL rules require it.
 Consider this configuration: